Visiting your home

-We know that many people may be very wary of letting someone into their home for emergency or non-emergency repairs at this time.
+We know that many people may still be wary of letting someone into their home for emergency or non-emergency repairs at this time.
 To reassure you we have created some guidelines to let you know the steps we are taking to keep you and your family safe.

 These guidelines also rely on you and your family to take a number of measures for your own safety, and for the safety of our staff and contractors.
 The most important of which is to always keep a one metre distance, even if our staff and contractors are wearing PPE.
 If you aren’t able to follow these guidelines then our staff and contractors may feel it is unsafe to continue working on your repair.

 We will be regularly reviewing our approach to routine repairs and all of our services in line with the latest government guidelines.

 The recent restrictions to household visits made by the Scottish Government refer to social visits.
 Our repairs service, gas safety checks and house moves are not affected because specific guidance is already in place for these services.

 Our guidelines are as follows: